Research Output per year

 Variants : Mok, F.

-Francis Mok is lecturer of the Dept. of Social Science starting from July 2011.
-Before joining HKIEd (now EdUHK), he was instructor at the City University of Hong Kong for more than ten years, teaching courses on political philosophy, moral philosophy, applied ethics, and public administration.
-The courses he is currently teaching include Hong Kong Studies, Animal Rights, Environmental Justice, and Issues of Critical Citizenship.
+Francis Mok is Assistant Professor at the Dept. of Social Sciences of The Education University of Hong Kong.
+Before joining EdU, he was instructor at the City University of Hong Kong for more than ten years, teaching courses on political philosophy, moral philosophy, applied ethics, and public administration.
+The courses he is currently teaching include Animal Rights, Environmental Justice, Values Pluralism and Cultural Diversity in Hong Kong, and Perspectives on Citizenship.

 Moral responsibility of civilian participants in politics/political movements in totalitarian regimes.